 The Finger Lakes wine region of New York is one of our favorite areas because there is so much to do: its wineries, suggested itineraries, histories and more.
 Whether you’re exploring on your own or you have the whole family with you, there is loads to explore in the Finger Lakes with outdoor activities off of the wine trail.

-This is especially the case when the whole family comes along, and I have to say of all the wine regions I’ve visited, the Finger Lakes is one of the most family friendly.
+This is especially the case when the whole family comes along, the Finger Lakes is one of the most family friendly.
 In all honesty, there really is something for everyone here: outdoor activities, charming towns, shops, museums, festivals and so many great dining options.
 And even better, it’s a friendly, welcoming community that will make you feel part of the family.

 Outdoor Activities to Experience in the Finger Lakes

 Watkins Glen State Park is the most famous of the Finger Lakes State Parks.
 Within two miles, the glen’s stream descends 400 feet past 200-foot cliffs, generating 19 waterfalls along the path.
 The paved trail winds over and under waterfalls and through the spray of the Cavern Cascade.
 Additional rim trails overlook the gorge for equally dramatic views.
 Hikers can hike up or down the trail, or you can take a shuttle bus to the top for $5 and hike the trail back down to the parking area.
 And in the summer months, there’s even an Olympic-size pool, picnic facilities and fishing in nearby Seneca Lake or Catherine Creek.

 Penn Yan, New York